|

 peri-Substituents, crowding of see “Steric strain”

-Pericyclic reactions see “$\beta$-Eliminations pyrolytic”
+Pericyclic reactions see “-Eliminations pyrolytic”

 Pericyclic reactions, aldol type reactions 59—62